🦞 A/B Testing Your AI Agent Can Actually Use

 </p>

-Want three variants?
-Add more attributes:
+Want more than two variants?
+Add more data-aa-variant-* attributes.

 <h1 data-aa-experiment="cta_test"